 After the jars are filled and lids are securely tightened I place the jars onto a towel to cool.
 As the jam starts to set you will hear popping from the lids.
 Hearing the pop of the lids always makes me happy, I know that my jars are sealed.
 I leave the jars out overnight and then put them into the refrigerator for a few days.
 I then place them into the freezer to enjoy for months to come.

 Even though we picked 24 1/2 pounds of strawberries, I didn’t use all of the berries for making jam.
-I did 4 batches since I haven’t made jam in a couple years.
+I did 4 batches since I haven’t made jam in a couple of years.
 Each batch makes 4-pint size jars.
 The remainder of my berries were eaten and I made a strawberry pie.

 Happy Jam Making~ Jenny